 Potential Solutions and Key Challenges.
-Traditional digital forensics traces the root cause of an attack by building causal graphs using causal links among system events [39, 51,85].
+Traditional digital forensics traces the root cause of an attack by building causal graphs using causal links among system events [85, 51, 39].
 In our problem context, DNN model training allows each individual training sample to potentially contribute to the final model parameters, and by extension, the misclassification result.
 This is commonly known in forensics as the dependency explosion problem, and combined with the large size of training data (e.g., millions of training samples) makes conventional causal graph analysis intractable.

 The key challenge facing any DNN forensic system is how to efficiently connect a (mis)classification result to specific samples in the training data.
 For non-DNN, linear ML models, existing works use the well-known influence function [40] to estimate the contribution of each training data point towards a classification result, leveraging the first-order Taylor's approximation.
 However, recent work [5] showed that when applied to DNNs, the influence function produces poor performance and requires costly computation of second-order derivatives.
 We confirmed these observations experimentally.
-Using the influence function to traceback Bad-Net poisoning attacks on a CIFAR10 model (details in §6)
+Using the influence function to traceback BadNet poisoning attacks on a CIFAR10 model (details in §5.1) achieved less than 69% precision and recall.
+When testing it on models trained on the larger ImageNet, our influence function computation timed out after running 15 days on 4 NVidia TitanX GPUs.